 Most of the people on Facebook are going to engage with your content in their feeds, not on your profile.

-Here’s how to create a photo collage for a Facebook cover.
+Here’s how to create a photo collage for a Facebook cover in three steps.

 Facebook covers are 820 x 312, so you’ll want to design your collage to that specification exactly so your collage will fit pixel-perfect inside Facebook.